enoten/support_ticket_analysis/README.md

 The task is to classify the support tickets.

+<h2>Dataset</h2>

 Support tickets are taken from the <a href="https://huggingface.co/datasets/phi-ai-info/support_tickets">support_ticket dataset</a>.

 Dataset can be loaded either from HuggingFace repo or from the json files provided in this repo.

+This dataset contains 60 samples.
+Each tickets resembles a support ticket.
+Two main fields are subject and description.
+Subject is a short title for the ticket, while description contains extended description of the issue.

+The thrid field is a key_phase, which indicate key phrase of the ticket.

+You can all split the entire dataset into thress classes:
+<li> access
+<li> user
+<li> disk

+Key phrases for each class are as follows:
+{
+'access': ['grant access', 'revoke access', 'access profile'], 'user': ['add user', 'delete user', 'modify user','create user'], 'disk': ['disk space', 'disk error', 'disk full']
+}

+<h2>Use case code</h2>
 The code build to work with this dataset is doing following
 <li> load data
 <li> preprocess data